 As a local department, do I send data through the state or should it be sent directly to the National server?

-Local Fire Departments must submit their data, as required by USFA reporting guidelines, to the State of Maine Office of State Fire Marshal.
-This is necessary in order to assure that local fire department data is entered into the state MEFIRS server.
-The Office of State Fire Marshal will then import submitted data to the USFA national database.
+Local fire departments must submit their data, as required by USFA reporting guidelines, to the State of Maine Office of State Fire Marshal.
+This is necessary in order to make sure that local fire department data is entered into the state MEFIRS server.
+The Office of State Fire Marshal will import submitted data to the USFA national database.

 Is there a special requirement for the creation of my password?